kamarz01/Simplilearn_Phase2_HibernateAddProduct/README.md

 ## Intro

-Practise project to Add a New Product in the Database using Hibernate
+Practise project to Add a New Product in the Database using Hibernate.

+The project was part of Simplilearn **Full Stack Java Developer Master Program** Phase (2).

 ## Technologies
 - Java EE